State capitols reassess safety after violence at US Capitol

 This week’s events were “a wakeup call for everybody, both in D.C. and in state capitals all across the country,” said Washington state Rep. J.T.
 Wilcox, the chamber’s Republican leader.

-A series of smaller-scale flare-ups occurred earlier this year at state capitols.
+A series of smaller-scale flare-ups occurred last year at state capitols.
 This spring, armed protesters forced their way into the Michigan Capitol to object to pandemic-related lockdowns, and people upset about the death of George Floyd smashed 28 windows at the Ohio statehouse.

 In August, protesters temporarily derailed a special legislative session in Idaho.
 And just a few weeks ago, crowds in Oregon forced their way into the Capitol to protest its closure to the public during a special legislative session on coronavirus measures.